 For over three decades, audiences have turned to This Old House for advice on restoration, design and renovation.
 With an aim to demystify the home improvement process, host Kevin O'Connor, master carpenter Norm Abram, general contractor Tom Silva, plumbing and heating expert Richard Trethewey, and landscape contractor Roger Cook offer a trusted and formidable source of expertise, along with wit, humor, and a great sense of camaraderie.

 How can just 200 square feet of additional living space change everything for a growing family?
-Find out on The Arlington Italianate Project coming in January 2014.
+The Arlington Italianate Project shows you how.

 Local architect David Whitney has the family’s’ solution: a second–story master suite addition and clever reorganization of the awkward, chopped-up 2,100-square-foot Italianate home just north of Boston in Arlington, MA.
 Watch the crew restore old world features, uncover hidden gems—such as ornate plaster mouldings and medallions above an old dropped ceiling—and discover one surprise after another.